Zachary-Pearce/Pomegranate/.github/CONTRIBUTING.md

 - An explanation of the modules function and it's application(s).
 - An explanation of any design choices.
 - Any standards that were followed during the design process.
-- A link to the testing files at the end of the document
+- A link to the testing files at the end of the document.

 Following on from the last point, it is important that any testbench files used are contributed in the same pull request in a folder under "testing" with the same name as the folder that holds the design files.
 (Add an exaplanation image here)